MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Introduction

-Recent advancements in text-prompt-based medical image segmentation \cite{biomed-parse, imis_model, huang2024_ReclMIS, li2023lvit} overcome this limitation by allowing users to actively guide the model via simple textual queries, thereby enabling more diverse and user-driven segmentation outcomes.
-Building upon these developments, several MLLM-based approaches \cite{tong2025medisee, yan2025medreasoner, huang2025medsegR} further enhance the interactivity and practicality by enabling reasoning-driven medical segmentation, allowing users to obtain the desired masks through implicit queries that do not necessarily contain specialized medical terminology.
 However, these models primarily focus on single-round medical segmentation and are incapable of supporting multi-round and continuous text-based interactions.
-Moreover, although they can effectively infer implicit medical queries within a single dialogue round, they fail to perform cross-round, entity-level reasoning in multi-round conversations.
-As illustrated in Figure \ref{fig:teaser}, in practical medical segmentation scenarios, users tend to formulate new segmentation queries based on the mask results obtained from previous rounds.
-For example, in \textit{Conversation 2}, the user’s query is based on the mask generated in \textit{Conversation 1}, and the results of \textit{Conversation 2} in turn serve as a reference for \textit{Conversation 4}.
-Such iterative questioning not only ensures the continuity and integrity of the entire conversation but also enables users to express their desired segmentation targets more efficiently, accurately, and conveniently.
-Unfortunately, due to the lack of multi-round entity-level reasoning capabilities, existing methods often fail to produce the expected responses when dealing with inputs that involve cross-round logical dependencies.
+Although the one-shot querying paradigm can be efficient in clinical use, it presumes high-quality prompts and substantial user expertise.
+As a result, it is well suited to medical experts but less conducive to the learning process of \textbf{non-expert users}.
+In \textbf{medical education} settings, visual understanding is typically developed \textbf{progressively}.
+As illustrated in Figure \ref{fig:teaser}, learners tend to formulate new segmentation queries based on the mask results obtained from previous rounds.
+For example, in \textit{Round 2 Conversation}, the user’s query is based on the mask generated in \textit{Round 1 Conversation}, and the results of \textit{Round 2 Conversation} in turn serve as a reference for \textit{Round 4 Conversation}.
+Such iterative questioning helps learners progressively develop a better visual understanding of different medical entities and grasp the relationships among them more effectively.
+Moreover, these follow-up queries are often relation-driven and logically constrained, reflecting how trainees learn anatomy and pathology through relational concepts rather than precise standalone descriptions, which aligns with how learning occurs in real-world medical education.
+Nevertheless, due to the lack of multi-round entity-level reasoning capabilities, existing methods often fail to produce the expected responses when dealing with inputs that involve cross-round logical dependencies.